compsocialscience/summer-institute/_videos/tom-2026-kiran-garimella-lecture.md

 code:
 ---

-Kiran Garimella (School of Communication and Information, Rutgers University) presents his research at the inaugural Tech for Open Minds (TOM) Annual Conference at Duke University on April 2, 2026.
-His lecture examines the spread of misinformation through encrypted messaging platforms like WhatsApp, with a focus on implications for democracies in the Global South.
+Kiran Garimella (School of Communication and Information, Rutgers University) presents his research at the inaugural Tech for Open Minds Annual Conference at Duke University on April 2, 2026.
+Drawing on original fieldwork in India, he discusses the methodological challenge of studying misinformation on a private, encrypted platform — including how his team built data infrastructure to collect WhatsApp content at scale — and examines what the evidence actually shows about misinformation's effects on political behavior.